irapanch/test-hidegram-html-css/README.md

 Make only the blocks
 The solution should be adaptable to any device size and should keep the structure Avoid JS as much as possible
-The solution should be sent as an archive or posted on an own reachable hosting The solution, CV and short description should be sent to hidehire@pm.me

 ![Screenshot_1](https://github.com/irapanch/test-hidegram-html-css/assets/117355580/f43270ae-204c-4a10-9299-dc072b54cb37)